Rebates10 min readUpdated July 2026

 ACT: Sustainable Household Scheme

-The ACT takes a different approach with interest-free loans rather than direct rebates.
+The ACT takes a different approach, offering a low-interest loan rather than a direct cash rebate.

-- How it works: The ACT Government provides interest-free loans to help homeowners and renters purchase eligible energy-efficient products, including heat pump hot water systems.
+• How it works: The ACT Government provides low-interest loans to help households buy eligible energy-efficient products, including heat pump hot water systems.
+This is a loan, not a grant, and it is not interest-free.

-- Eligibility: All ACT residential property owners and some renters (with landlord consent).
+• Eligibility: ACT residential property owners and some renters (with landlord consent).

-The ACT also has among the greenest electricity grids in Australia (100% renewable electricity commitment), meaning a heat pump in the ACT has near-zero operational emissions.
+The ACT also has among the greenest electricity grids in Australia (a 100% renewable electricity commitment), meaning a heat pump in the ACT has near-zero operational emissions.

 South Australia: REPS

-South Australia's Retailer Energy Productivity Scheme (REPS) provides certificate-based incentives.
+South Australia's Retailer Energy Productivity Scheme (REPS) provides an incentive, but the amount is not fixed.

-- How it works: Energy retailers are required to deliver energy productivity activities to their customers.
-Installing a heat pump hot water system qualifies as an eligible activity.
+• How it works: Energy retailers are required to deliver energy productivity activities to their customers.
+Installing a heat pump hot water system qualifies as an eligible activity, delivered as a variable discount or subsidised install through an accredited retailer or provider.

-- How to access: Contact your energy retailer or ask your heat pump installer if they can facilitate REPS incentives.
+• How to access: Contact your energy retailer or ask your heat pump installer whether they can facilitate a REPS-backed offer.

 SA homeowners also benefit from high solar irradiance, making the combination of rooftop solar and a heat pump particularly effective.
 Running your heat pump on solar self-consumption can reduce hot water costs to near-zero.